How to Safely Drill Into Porcelain Tile Without Cracking It

 5. Be patient: Take your time and be patient while drilling into porcelain tile.
 Rushing the process can lead to mistakes and increase the chances of cracking or damaging the tile.

-See also Best drills for a joiner
+See also Best drill bit material for aluminum

 Remember, drilling into porcelain tile requires caution and precision.
 By applying the right amount of pressure and following these tips, you can safely drill into porcelain tile without cracking it.